lightdash/lightdash/docs/docs/references/dimensions.md

 ### To change the time intervals used for a dimension, specify your custom intervals using `time_intervals`

 If you want to change the time intervals shown for a dimension, you can specify the custom time intervals you'd like you include using the `time_intervals` property for a dimension.
 You can use any values supported by your warehouse.
+Here are the supported time intervals in [BigQuery](https://cloud.google.com/bigquery/docs/reference/standard-sql/date_functions#extract:~:text=FROM%20date_expression)-,Description,-Returns%20the%20value) and [Snowflake](https://docs.snowflake.com/en/sql-reference/functions/year.html#usage-notes).

 In this example, I've only included the day, month, and quarter time intervals for the `created` dimension in Lightdash.